build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Here we see `router-3` generating its own request for name resolution for `host-h.local`.
 At first blush, this looks like the same packet we saw on `eth1` for `router-3`... but there's one big important difference.
 Look at the source IP address: `4.0.3.1`.
 That's `router-3`'s address on `4.0.0.0/8`, not `host-c`'s address on `6.0.0.0/8`...

-What happened is `router-3` received `host-c`'s request.
-Rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process.
+What happened is `router-3` received `host-c`'s request, and rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process.
 It will respond back to `host-c` directly once it has an answer.
 This is textbook proxy behavior!

 > **host-h**
 > 19:58:36.777779 IP 4.0.3.1.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)